dmtrKovalenko/odiff/README.md

 Here is `odiff` performance comparison with other popular visual difference solutions.
 We are going to compare some real-world use cases.

-Lets compare 2 screenshots of full-size [https::/cypress.io](cypress.io) page:
+Let's compare 2 screenshots of full-size [https://cypress.io](cypress.io) page:

 | Command                                                                                    |      Mean [s] | Min [s] | Max [s] |    Relative |
 | :----------------------------------------------------------------------------------------- | ------------: | ------: | ------: | ----------: |